German engine technology found in Chinese warships — report | DW | 06.11.2021

 Following the massacre of students and others protesting for democracy in Tiananmen Square in 1989, the EU imposed an arms embargo but with limited binding effect.

-Sebastian Rossner, a Cologne-based lawyer and export expert, explained to Germany's ARD public broadcaster: "Because the EU arms embargo on China was not formally decided in accordance with the European treaties, certain exports of ship engines may also be permissible for the Chinese navy."
+Sebastian Rossner, a Cologne-based lawyer and export expert, told Germany's ARD public broadcaster: "Because the EU arms embargo on China was not formally decided in accordance with the European treaties, certain exports of ship engines may also be permissible for the Chinese navy."

 "If you want to change this, the EU must either amend the Dual-Use Regulation or formally impose an arms embargo," he added.